rigetti/pyquil/docs/source/start.rst

 Upgrading or Installing pyQuil
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-PyQuil 2.0 is our library for generating and executing Quil programs on the Rigetti Forest platform.
+pyQuil is our library for generating and executing Quil programs on the Rigetti Forest platform.

-Before you install, we recommend that you activate a Python 3.6+ virtual environment.
+Before you install, we recommend that you activate a Python 3.7+ virtual environment.
 Then, install pyQuil using
 `pip <https://pip.pypa.io/en/stable/quickstart/>`_:

 ::